codecop/javaclass-rb/Readme.txt

 == Support

-The bug tracker is available at http://code.google.com/p/javaclass-rb/issues/list or just drop me an email.
+The bug tracker is available at {Google Code}[http://code.google.com/p/javaclass-rb/issues/list] or just drop me an email.

 == How to submit patches

-Read the {8 steps for fixing other people's code}[http://drnicwilliams.com/2007/06/01/8-steps-for-fixing-other-peoples-code/] and for section 8, use the {Issue Tracker here}[http://code.google.com/p/javaclass-rb/issues/list].
+Read the {8 steps for fixing other people's code}[http://drnicwilliams.com/2007/06/01/8-steps-for-fixing-other-peoples-code/] and for section 8, use the {Issue Tracker}[http://code.google.com/p/javaclass-rb/issues/list].

 The trunk repository is available with